-Seven Premix Steps for Flour Millers
+Seven Premix Steps for Wheat and Maize Flour Millers

 The vitamins and minerals used in fortification are combined in a powdery blend called a premix.
 This is added to flour in the milling process or used to make fortified rice kernels.
 Premix does not affect the taste, smell, texture, or baking qualities.